 What Is Your Best Protection Against Weeds?

-The best way to deal with weeds is to tackle the issue before the growing season ever begins, by smothering garden beds, mulching winter gardens or using natural pre-emergent weedkillers.
+The best defense against weeds is a good offense.
+You don’t want to wonder how to get rid of a lawn full of weeds; plan your strategy before the growing season ever begins by smothering garden beds, mulching winter gardens or using natural pre-emergent weedkillers.
 One natural weedkiller is corn gluten meal, a byproduct of the corn milling process, which works best when applied early in the season.
 It can prevent weed seeds from sprouting in your lawn and garden and it’s entirely nontoxic.

-When weeds are widespread, use a hoe to dig them out, roots and all.
+Need to get rid of a lawn full of weeds after all?
+Use a hoe to dig them out, roots and all.
 Even though it might feel like a losing battle, each time you remove a weed, you prevent it from reproducing via roots or seeds.

-There are several common gardening techniques to prevent weeds from getting a head start in your garden:
+What’s the best weed killer for lawns?
+There are actually a number of answers, but the common thread is being proactive.
+Here are some lawn weed control techniques to prevent weeds from getting a head start in your garden:

 - Mulching with bark or wood chips or compost is a great way to smother weed seeds.
 You can also put down plastic or ground cloth under pathways with wood chips or gravel to prevent grass and weeds from poking through.
 One of the other benefits of mulching is that you can keep your soil more moist, which helps plants grow in the hot and humid environments in the southern United States.